Version2beta/talks/how_to_hire_a_software_engineer/how_to_hire_a_software_engineer.md

 Does the candidate pair program?
 How much?
 Would they do it full time?

+[ slide

-[slide: The craftsmanship interview for the win!
-Clean coding and extreme programming.]
+The craftsmanship interview for the win!
+Clean coding and extreme programming.

+]

 A lot of this interview is about the Extreme Programming (or XP) and Software Craftsmanship principles laid out by Robert C Martin (also known as Uncle Bob).
 We're kinda hoping you've read these.
 Either way, there's a good chance you've been training on some of the techniques.